 What a little bit of ingenuity and hard work can accomplish: Our cottage kitchen renovation story

 Our vintage 1940's cottage kitchen at Summer Pines Cottage with an antique farmhouse cast iron sink was charming but it wasn't very functional for cooking so we decided to renovate the kitchen over this past winter.
 We were working with a tight budget and knew that we would need to do some of the work ourselves and try to source the materials in creative ways.
 We started by taking down the cabinets ourselves with a crowbar - an easy and strangely satisfying task.
 We found another happy home for the farmhouse sink and decided to tackle taking up the tile flooring next.
 After many long hours with hammers and not much progress, we realized that we had to turn the tile removal and refinishing the nice old wood floors to professionals who had the expertise and the right equipment for the job.
 That done, we set about looking for cabinets.
 We were lucky to find a Boston couple on CL selling their beautiful, fairly new kitchen as they were tearing down their house and rebuilding.
-Their only requirement (besides cash) was the we helped them take down their cabinets and appliances, so off we went to their house with hammers in hand.
+Their only requirement (besides cash) was that we helped them take down their cabinets and appliances, so off we went to their house with hammers in hand.
 It was a long and hard process but we did learn how to use a crowbar and reverse electric screwdriver.
 We also learned that granite countertops are VERY heavy!
 That done, we shuttled each cabinet and appliance down to the Cape and drew up the plan of our new kitchen using the measurements of the cabinets and the space.
 We enlisted the help of a very talented carpenter to creatively build around the cabinets we had so that it all looked built in.
 He created a large island on wheels with some extra cabinets and added cabinets above the stove, fridge and washer and dryer for a "built in" look.
 We found matching paint and painted all the new pieces to match the cabinets.
 Due to the tight space, I had to forgo a sliding barn door to hide the washer and dryer but found that a curtain did the trick and added to the cottage feel.
 Wanting a clean look, we found the deep sink, smaller profile european faucet and white quartz countertops at IKEA.
 Add some rush stools and cottage decor and we were done - only took from October to March!

 Planning a romantic getaway this spring to enjoy the Cape without the crowds?
 Here are some great spring events that couples might enjoy in April and May on the Cape.
 Come stay at Summer Pines Cottage and enjoy - we still have availabilities both these weekends~